 The malted milk powder serves as a mild sweetener and helps sop up some of the moisture from the yogurt, leading to an incredibly thick batter (thick batter = thick, fluffy pancakes.
 Runny batter = thinner pancakes).
 However, if you don’t feel like buying a special powder just for pancakes, sugar or an alternative sweetener also works (and would make these officially gluten-free).

-For some reason, although these pancakes are already seriously tangy from the generous amount of yogurt in the batter (there’s 4.4 grams of protein in each pancake!!), they seem perfectly balanced by more yogurt on top, along with a drizzle of maple syrup.
-I was eating these last night sandwiched with peanut butter and jelly while telling myself to go to the gym.
-Then went to sleep.
-And then woke up and realized: why am I not eating these with more yogurt?
+For some reason, although these pancakes are already seriously tangy from the generous amount of yogurt in the batter, they seem perfectly balanced by more yogurt on top, along with a drizzle of maple syrup.

 - 1 large egg

 - ¼ cup + 2 tablespoons buckwheat flour

 - ¼ cup + 2 tablespoons oat flour

 - 1/2 teaspoon baking soda

 - 1-2 tablespoons sugar 1/4 cup malted milk powder (NOT gluten-free), or other sweetener

 - Whisk the yogurt, egg and oil together until combined (I do this in my glass measuring cup).
 In another bowl, combine the flours, salt, baking soda, baking powder and malted milk powder.
 Fold the yogurt mixture into the dry ingredients until combined.
 Mixture should be thick, more like a muffin batter.
 If you prefer thinner pancakes, thin out the mixture with a few tablespoons of milk.